sadhita23/Digital-Wallet-Transaction-System-Risk-Analysis/README.md

 A database trigger is used to automatically assign a risk category to a newly inserted transaction based on its amount.

-8. 🔄 Cursor

-A cursor is used to process transaction records sequentially for generating a transaction/risk report.

 ---

 🔍 Transaction Monitoring Workflow